maleina/Evaluate-News-NLP/README.md

 ## Future Work to be Completed:

 - Add proper error handling for when requested URL is formatted correctly, but does not actually exist.
-- The design could be improved.
+- The page design could be improved.
 - The code should be reviewed for refactoring.